 Secondary: Econometrics, Macroeconomics, Economic Geography

 Published & Forthcoming Papers

-Trade and Investment under Policy Uncertainty: Theory and Firm Evidence (with Nuno Limao), Accepted at American Economic Journal: Policy
+Trade and Investment under Policy Uncertainty: Theory and Firm Evidence (with Nuno Limao), American Economic Journal: Policy, 7(4), November 2015

 Winner of Chair Jaquemin Prize for Best Paper on Heterogeneous Firms and Trade Policy, 2011